soham627/llm_cmv_analysis/README.md

 | **GPT-3.5** | **49.80%** |

 - GPT-4o significantly outperforms GPT-3.5 in predicting persuasion.
-- GPT-3.5 is slightly better than random chance (50%), but struggles in distinguishing persuasive arguments.
+- GPT-3.5 is slightly worse than random chance (50%), and struggles in distinguishing persuasive arguments.

 ---